Ginny Welsch

 Legislative style

-Proactive sponsor focused on public health initiatives and community welfare.
+Proactive sponsor of resolutions and ordinances, particularly in public health and community recognition.

-- •Sponsored a resolution honoring civil rights activist Frankie Mae Keeling-Henry.
+- •Authored a resolution honoring the life and legacy of civil rights activist Frankie Mae Keeling-Henry.

-- •Spearheaded a resolution denouncing the State of Tennessee’s takeover of the Metropolitan Nashville Airport Authority.
+- •Sponsored a resolution denouncing the State of Tennessee’s attempted takeover of the Metropolitan Nashville Airport Authority.

 Voting record